xuatz/xal/README.md

 8. Central remote database
 9. Sync local-storage data into remote database (or just breaking changes)
 10. Global Series ranking (inspired by rotten tomatoes system)
+11. Add a new tab, "Browse this season anime", to facilitate adding a series into watch list.

 ### Breaking Issues